-

 - Data Breach Notification Obligation (Sections 26A to 26E of the PDPA): An organisation must assess a data breach that affects personal data in its possession or under its control, and is required to notify the PDPC if the data breach results in, or is likely to result in, significant harm to individuals or if the data breach is of a significant scale.
 Further, if the data breach results in, or is likely to result in, significant harm, an organisation is required to notify the affected individuals (subject to certain exceptions).

-There is another data protection obligation that was introduced in the Amendment Act, namely, the Data Portability Obligation.
+There is another data protection obligation that was introduced in the PDP Amendment Act, namely, the Data Portability Obligation.
 Under the Data Portability Obligation, an organisation, upon receiving a data porting request from an individual, must transmit the applicable data specified in the data porting request to the organisation specified in the request, in accordance with any prescribed requirements, such as requirements relating to technical, user experience, and consumer protection matters.
-As mentioned above, the data portability provisions will only come into effect at a later date, which has yet to be announced.
+As mentioned above, the Data Portability Obligation will only come into effect at a later date, which has yet to be announced.

 -